JsMacros/JsMacros-Jython/README.md

 # issues/notes

+* use `jython.py` as the end of the file name if `JEP` is also installed to run using `Jython` instead of `JEP`.
-jython doesn't auto-coerce functions to consumers, so use the extra library `consumer`
+* jython doesn't auto-coerce functions to consumers, so use the extra library `consumer`

 ## 1.0.2+